Medical Malpractice Lawyers

 As a subset of medical malpractice cases, there are some clear differences between general medical malpractice claims and wrongful death claims.
 Please keep the following in mind in terms of wrongful death claims:

-- In general, the person who files a wrongful death claim is the closest relative of the person who passed (i.e., spouse, parent, or child).
+- In general, the person who files a wrongful death claim is the closest relative of the person who passed (i.e., spouse, parent, or child); and

 - In the scenario that the next of kin cannot be identified, the executor of the passed person’s estate may file a claim.

 We are known for our ability to effectively litigate medical malpractice and wrongful death cases.
-You can rely on our team of attorneys to thoroughly research and defend your case through a client-oriented approach.
+You can rely on our team of medical malpractice lawyers to thoroughly research and defend your case through a client-oriented approach.
 Our positive results are evidence of our ability to fight on your behalf.
-If you are looking for a cleveland medical malpractice lawyer then please fill out a form on our website.
+If you are looking for medical malpractice lawyers contact KG Injury Law at 216-438-9095.